jonnilundy/wedeploy.com/ui/src/pages/docs/intro/deploying.md

 ## Tutorials

 We have created a whole array of tutorials to teach you how to start using WeDeploy with simple, step-by-step instructions.
-Click on one of the links bellow that interests you to begin!
+Click on one of the links below that interests you to begin!

 **WeDeploy Services (Web)**